 Garland Ranch Regional Park

 Still feel like you’re in the city?
 Take a trip to Garland Ranch Regional Park.
 It’s the oldest of the parks in the Monterey Peninsula Regional Parks Department system and is quite expansive.

-Garland Ranch Regional Park features good mix of easy, short trails and strenuous, day-long hikes, through wildflower meadows and Redwood groves.
+Garland Ranch Regional Park features a good mix of easy, short trails and strenuous, day-long hikes through wildflower meadows and Redwood groves.
 The Carmel River runs through the park feeding its wide variety of ecological life.

 Aside from the river, you can refresh yourself by dipping your feet in a pond or waterfall.
 Dogs are welcome and can run off-leash in specified areas.
 Horseback riding is also popular on the designated trails.

 Love sealife?
 Just a town away lies the Monterey Bay Aquarium, one of the top tourist attractions in Monterey.
 If you take the 17-Mile Drive from Carmel-by-the-Sea, the scenic route will be part of the experience.

 The Monterey Bay Aquarium is a history-making, tourist-loving hub for all things water-related in the Monterey Bay area.
 And that includes the sea birds!
 With its various touch pools, it’s also a great place for kids.